scra88le/Final_project/docs/03-results.md

 In Figure \@ref(fig:heatMap201119) we can see that there are fewer associations that are not statistically significant.
 For Curlew it is seen that all covariate associations are now statistically significant (versus 2002-2010 where pH and Heathland cover were not significant).
 Oystercatcher also have all covariates with statistically significant associations, but for the later survey period the distance to association is now negative with increase distance.
 Lapwing only have one covariate, pH, that is not statistically significant.
 For Redshank the main change in the later survey period is that Heathland percentage cover is now statistically significant, and has a positive association.
 Snipe now have a positive association with available water capacity and a negative association with percentage bog cover.

-### Environmental covariate GAM model plots

-Figures \@ref(fig:responsePlots)show the response of wader density to each environmental covariate, for the survey periods 2002-10 and 2011-19.

-## Population change model against environmental covariates
+## Population change response against environmental covariates

+A third model was generated by using the abundance response from the first two GAMs in \@ref(abun-resp_gam) to generate the ratio of population change over the two response periods.
 By using the response of the 2002-2010 wader densities as the offset for the 2011-19 densities, a third series of GAMs were fitted to show the ratio of population change in response to environmental covariates.
 This is shown in Figure \@ref(fig:heatMapPopChg).

 <div class="figure" style="text-align: center">
 <img src="03-results_files/figure-html/heatMapPopChg-1.png" alt="Summary of population change ratio associations between breeding wader density and environmental covariate, between 2002 and 2019 inclusive" width="672" />